 The purpose of the Amended SMIP is to promote the interests of the Company and our stockholders by strengthening our ability to attract, motivate and retain key employees upon whose judgment, initiative and efforts the financial success and growth of our business largely depend and to provide an additional incentive for key employees through cash incentive payments that promote and recognize our financial success and growth.
 An additional purpose of the Amended SMIP is to permit us to potentially grant qualified "performance-based compensation" under Section 162(m) that may allow us to take a tax deduction for certain compensation paid under the Amended SMIP to "covered employees."
-While we believe it is in the best interests of the Company and our stockholders to have the ability to grant "performance-based compensation" under Section 162(m) of the Code, in certain circumstances, we may decide to grant compensation to our "covered employees" that will not qualify as "performance-based compensation" under Section 162(m), we cannot guarantee that such compensation ultimately will be deductible by us.
+While we believe it is in the best interests of the Company and our stockholders to have the ability to grant "performance-based compensation" under Section 162(m) of the Code, in certain circumstances, we may decide to grant compensation to our "covered employees" that will not qualify as "performance-based compensation" for purposes of Section 162(m).
+Moreover, even if we intend to grant compensation that qualifies as "performance-based compensation" under Section 162(m), we cannot guarantee that such compensation ultimately will be deductible by us.